Savage (Songs from a Broken World)

-Savage (Songs from a Broken World) is the eighteenth solo studio album by English musician Gary Numan, released on 15 September 2017 by BMG and The End.
+Savage (Songs from a Broken World) is the eighteenth solo studio album by the English musician Gary Numan, released on 15 September 2017 by BMG and The End.
 The album was first announced to be a part of a fan-backed Pledge Music Campaign on 12 November 2015.
 On 9 November 2018, a followup EP titled The Fallen was released.
 The EP features similar artwork to Savage, and it was intended to complement the album.

 The album reached No. 2 in the UK Top 40 album charts, becoming Numan's sixth Top 10 album, and the first since 1982.
 It proved to be his highest charting album outside of the number-one albums Replicas, The Pleasure Principle and Telekon from 1979 and 1980 and surpassed 1981's Dance, which reached No. 3.
 It became his first album since Telekon to chart in multiple countries.